argoproj-labs/argocd-vault-plugin/docs/usage.md

           value: -f values-dev.yaml -f values-dev-tag.yaml
 ```

+**Note: Bypassing the parameters like this can be dangerous in a multi-tenant environment as it could allow for malicious injection of arbitrary commands.
+So be cautious when doing something like in a production environment.
+Ensuring proper permissions and protections is very important when doing something like this.**

 Alternatively, if you'd like to use values inline in your application manifest (similar to the ArgoCD CLI's `--values-literal-file` option), you can create a plugin like this (note the use of `bash` instead of `sh` here):

 ```yaml